The Faculty-in-Residence Family (FiR Family)

 Sandy is a professor and chair of the Division of Corporate Communication and Public Affairs in the Meadows School of the Arts, and Brad is a utilities right-of-way attorney with Verizon.
 We grew up in Louisiana, met in college, and started our careers in different areas of the oil and gas industry.
 Between the two of us, we have enough experience, graduate degrees, and contacts to host a wide array of guests at CM who will be eager to help you along your own journeys.

 We like to stay active and look forward to sharing all the amazing experiences SMU offers with you.
-If our door is open, come on in!
+The FiR Flat is located off of the lobby CM on the first floor of the building.

-Byron Duhé is 11 years old.
-He is going into second form (sixth grade) at Cistercian Preparatory School.
+Byron Duhé is 12 years old.
+He is going into third form (seventh grade) at Cistercian Preparatory School.
 He like LEGOs, school, karate, Scouting, drawing, and doing random stuff.
 His favorite subjects in school are math, science, social studies, English lab, art, and Latin.
 His favorite foods are tacos, steak, and hot dogs.

 Mary Cathryn Duhé

-Mary Cathryn Duhé is nine years old, and is in fourth grade at Bradfield Elementary.
+Mary Cathryn Duhé is ten years old, and is going into fifth grade at McCullough Intermediate School in Highland Park.
 She loves music, ballet, and unicorns!
 She likes to play games and play outside.
 She thinks it is very fun to make crafts and use DIY kits.
 She loves all animals, especially cats.

 Tipitina, the family cat.
 She also answers to Tipi, Tips, and Tipitat.
 She was adopted on Mardi Gras Day in 2004.
 Her human dad thought she looked like she was wearing a costume with a black mask and a stick-on tail, so he named her after a famous music joint in New Orleans.
 She loves food, naps, and very still, quiet people who pet her gently.